 So far as availability, the average Richardson building has 4-5 providers at a given location.
 Only 4.6 percent of the Richardson population are limited to one or fewer options for broadband.

-Taking a look now at network tech offered around the Richardson area, we see that the most common physical wire broadband technology infrastructures are Cable (virtually one hundred percent coverage) and Fiber (84.80 percent coverage).
+Taking a look now at network tech offered around the Richardson area, we see that the most common physical wire broadband technology infrastructures are IPBB and Fiber (84.80 percent coverage) and Cable (virtually one hundred percent coverage).
 Traditional cable TV corporations are where customers look for cable Internet, since they can use pre-existing TV wires — which have already been built out to homes in the area — to connect subscribers to Internet service.
 Richardson customers of cable ISPs such as Spectrum overwhelmingly pick cable because of the reasonably low pricing for workable speeds.
 (Compared to DSL at any rate.)
-Fiber uses future-proofed fiber-optic lines made of hair-like glass strands which transmit binary data using light.
-Largely thanks to fiber, broadband Internet speeds around Richardson are 13.37 percent higher than the state average in Texas.
-Not all "Fiber" connections reach the subscriber address, however.
-Some switch to to copper cables once in the "last mile."
-As a result, some fiber connections might not offer true "gigabit" performance.

 Viasat Internet is the most common overall.
 They offer coverage reaching near one hundred percent of the area.
 HughesNet is available for virtually one hundred percent of local residents.
 The top speed recorded for Viasat reaches 100 Mbps.
 HughesNet advertised up to 25 Mbps.
 In general, anything over 10 Mbps will be enough to stream SD videos to devices on WiFi.
 However, it may become an issue when multiple users try to use modern services like Skype and multiplayer gaming.
 See the availability maps below to see how broadband coverage compares at the census block level.